apache/spark/docs/mllib-decision-tree.md

 for a level-wise computation cross the `maxMemoryInMB` threshold, the node training tasks at each subsequent level are split into smaller tasks.

+Note that, if you have a large amount of memory, increasing `maxMemoryInMB` can lead to faster training by requiring fewer passes over the data.

+### Binning feature values

+Increasing `maxBins` allows the algorithm to consider more split candidates and make fine-grained split decisions.
+However, it also increases computation and communication.

+Note that the `maxBins` parameter must be at least the maximum number of categories `$M$` for any categorical feature.

-### Practical limitations
+### Scaling

+Computation scales approximately linearly in the number of training instances, in the number of features, and in the `maxBins` parameter.
+Communication scales approximately linearly in the number of features and in `maxBins`.

-1. The implemented algorithm reads both sparse and dense data.
+The implemented algorithm reads both sparse and dense data.
 However, it is not optimized for sparse input.
-2. Computation scales approximately linearly in the number of training instances, in the number of features, and in the `maxBins` parameter.

 ## Examples